Case 2013-MDC05-01 - Endovenous treatment of varicose veins

 An addition to this case.
 To have property 05S18 in addition to 05S15 will have any effect on the groupin.
 Additionally it is not logical to have these two properties.
 Therefore the property 05S18 is removed from codes PHSB99, PCSN30 and PHSD99 and corresponding national codes.

-#6 Updated by Anonymous about 6 years ago
+#6 Updated by Anonymous over 6 years ago

 Comment 2013-09-23 Martti Virtanen